District of Columbia

 Type of Reform

-The the District of Columbia Youth Rehabilitation Amendment Act: An Analysis Briefing Doucument
+The District of Columbia Youth Rehabilitation Amendment Act: An Analysis Briefing Document (2017)

-This report (2015)discusses the dreadful conditions faced by those housed in D.C. jail facilities, including vermin and pest infestations, heightened suicide rates, a crumbling physical infrastructure replete with leakages and mold, and an understaffed and undertrained correctional staff.
-In a specific paragraph, it highlights in particular the specific issues youth encounter because of these horrible conditions, and because of the inadequacy of the facilities for such young people.
+This report discusses the dreadful conditions faced by those housed in D.C. jail facilities, including vermin and pest infestations, heightened suicide rates, a crumbling physical infrastructure replete with leakages and mold, and an understaffed and undertrained correctional staff.
+In a specific paragraph, it highlights, in particular, the specific issues youth encounter because of these horrible conditions, and because of the inadequacy of the facilities for such young people.

 Capital City Correction: Reforming DC's Youth Incarceration System